-- 7b.2 The application site lies within the countryside, the Green Belt and the Antonine Wall Buffer Zone under the Falkirk Council Local Plan Finalised Draft (Deposit Version). - 7b.3 The relevant policies under this plan include Policy EQ19 (Countryside) and Policy SC3 (Housing Development in the Countryside).
-These policies are similar to Policy ENV 1 of the approved Falkirk Council Structure Plan and Policy Rural 1 of the adopted Rural Local Plan and do not raise any additional issues.
-For the reasons detailed in relation to Policy ENV 1 of the Falkirk Council Structure Plan, the application is similarly considered to be contrary to policies EQ19 and SC3 of the emerging replacement Local Plan.
+7b.2 The application site lies within the countryside under the Falkirk Council Local Plan Finalised Draft (Deposit Version).

+7b.3 The relevant policies under this plan are Policy EQ19 (Countryside) and Policy SC3 (Housing Development in the Countryside).
+These policies are similar to Policy ENV.1 of the approved Falkirk Council Structure Plan and to Policy Rural 1 of the adopted Rural Local Plan and do not raise any additional issues.
+For the reasons detailed in relation to Policy ENV 1 of the Falkirk Council Structure Plan, the application is similarly considered to be contrary to Policy EQ19 and SC3 of the emerging replacement Local Plan.